Want to work with a company that embraces LGBTQ employees? Visit our careers page for the latest opportunities.

 1. Building Employee Engagement and Advocacy from the Ground Up

 Nestlé would not be able to make significant steps forward in inclusion policies without listening to the people it matters to most.
 To drive change from the ground-up, we’ve founded company-supported Employee Engagement Groups like the LGBTQ and Allies Network, where my colleagues and I lead conversations about how Nestlé can improve further.
-Right now the network is looking at opportunities to be more involved in Pride events in the DC area in 2019, and exploring local organizations where we can volunteer to help LGBTQ folks in the community who need support.
+Right now the network is looking at opportunities to be more involved in Pride events in the communities Nestlé calls home, and exploring local organizations where we can volunteer to help LGBTQ folks in the community who need support.

 In the LGBTQ+A Engagement Group, we’ve already had a number of successes: we worked with the company to join Virginia Competes — a program developed by Equality Virginia for organizations which believe in welcoming LGBTQ employees, customers, and communities.
 Right now there is no statewide standard to protect LGBTQ people from workplace discrimination in Virginia — becoming a member of Virginia Competes means we offer those protections to our employees, and advocate for broader protections in our state.